This is a guide to help people in selecting and building their first Voron printer and/or extruder.

 The Voron V1 is a traditional CoreXY design where the bed moves along the Z axis.
 It is simpler to build compared to V2 and can be built for between $1,000 - $1,300.
 It encloses naturally so ABS or other temperature sensitive filaments can be printed easily.
-It uses rails for the X and Y axis so you can scale to a 300x300 plate.
-Z height is somewhat restrictive due to the limited options with integrated lead screw steppers.
+It uses rails for the X and Y axis.
+Standard sizes range from a 250x250 plate or a 300x300 plate.
+Z height is somewhat restrictive due to the limited options with integrated lead screw steppers, maxing out at 230mm.

 The Voron V2 is a modified CoreXY design with a static bed and a gantry that moves along the Z axis.
 It is a much more complex build because it includes things such as 4-point gantry tramming to align to the print surface, dual MCUs, and other unique features.
 It is also designed to be fully enclosed so it prints ABS or similar filaments very well.
-Due to the linear rails the design is scalable all the way up to 350^3.
+Due to the linear rails the design is scalable in stock form from 250^3 and 300^3 all the way up to 350^3.
 More linear rails, larger print surface, and other V2-specific items make this printer more expensive, at between $1,500 - $1,900.

 Mobius is the original Bowden extruder for Voron printers, designed to be mounted on the frame.
 Highly optimized, dual gear, and very effective for Bowden setups.
 Driven by a full-size or a compact “pancake” NEMA17 motor.

 Jetpack is a modified Mobius designed to be mounted on the X axis for a shorter Bowden.
-Was designed as an intermediary solution to reduce the bowden tube lengths before the introduction of Afterburner.
+Was designed as an intermediary solution to reduce the bowden tube lengths before the introduction of Afterburner and has been superceded by the M4.
 It is driven by a compact “pancake” NEMA17 motor.